-Elapsed time from an arbitrary time/data may seem like a weird measurement, however, one useful thing we can do easily is figure out how long a particular activity takes.
-We record how many seconds have elapsed in a variable using time(), then, at some later point after some time has elapsed, record the time again using time() in another variable.
+Elapsed time may seem a weird measurement (particularly from an arbitrary time/date), however, one useful thing we can do easy is figure out how long a particular activity takes.
+The idea is to record how many seconds have elapsed in a variable using time(), then, at some later point after some time has elapsed, record the time again using time() in another variable.
 If we take the difference between these two time readings, we get the time elapsed.